axolopcrm-debug/axolop/README.md

 2. No inline scripts for tracking; use theme.liquid or JSON templates.
 3. Prioritize **load speed, conversion rate, and design cohesion**.
 4. Maintain **brand color (#FF411F)** for all accent states (hover, active, button).
+5. **Logo Implementation:** Always use `'images/axolop-logo.png' | asset_url` for Shopify compatibility.
+6. **Asset Management:** Keep all brand assets in `assets/images/` with proper Shopify asset URL formatting.
-5. Optimize for **Klaviyo lead capture** and **trial conversion** first—sales second.
+7. Optimize for **Klaviyo lead capture** and **trial conversion** first—sales second.
-6. Always reference Axolop as a **premium pro-audio company** — not a consumer plugin shop.
+8. Always reference Axolop as a **premium pro-audio company** — not a consumer plugin shop.
-7. Keep tone consistent with brands like FabFilter, Soundtoys, and Universal Audio.
+9. Keep tone consistent with brands like FabFilter, Soundtoys, and Universal Audio.

 ---